-- As we deal with an sinusoidally oscillating linear flow we can obtain the solution for the motion of a viscoelastic fluid simply by replacing the real viscosity with a complex viscosity. - In terms of our dimensionless solution this implies introducing a complex Womersley number. - Rheological properties of the vitreous (complex viscosity) can be obtained from the works of ?, ? and ?. - It can be proved that in this case, due to the presence of an elastic component of vitreous behaviour, the system admits natural frequencies that can be excited resonantly by eye rotations.
+- As we deal with an sinusoidally oscillating linear flow we can obtain the solution for the motion of a viscoelastic fluid simply by replacing the real viscosity with a complex viscosity. - In terms of our dimensionless solution this implies introducing a complex Womersley number. - Rheological properties of the vitreous (complex viscosity) can be obtained from the works of Lee et al. (1992), Nickerson et al. (2008) and Swindle et al. (2008). - It can be proved that in this case, due to the presence of an elastic component of vitreous behaviour, the system admits natural frequencies that can be excited resonantly by eye rotations.